kimoppalfens/kimoppalfens.github.io/_posts/2007-06-26-TP 1706 - Android and iOS Enrollment Restrictions.md

 # Intro #

 This Blog-post is a bit over-due due to the reason that the highlighted feature was not working when released.
-We started testing this feature around the end of June 2017 but it appeared not fully functional at that time.
+We started testing this feature around the end of June 2017 but it was not fully functional at that time.

 After checking every few days it appeared that we were not going to get a quick fix until... today ;-)

 Interesting to notice is, that this feature, in the meantime already got added to the latest Current-Branch release (1706) without being functional.

-That this "suddenly" started working without any additonal code-change on the Configmgr-product indicates that some changes were made at the backend Intune Service.
+The fact that it "suddenly" started working without any additonal code-change on the Configmgr-product indicates that some changes were made at the backend Intune Service.

-So, we are going to take a look at another (long) awaited feature , the ability to block users from enrolling personal devices in a hybrid environment.
+So, without further ado, we are going to take a look at another (long) awaited feature , the ability to block users from enrolling personal devices in a hybrid environment.

 An obvious pre-requisite here is that you need to have a working intune subscription.